aamine/sqldump/README.md

 Limitation
 ----------

+sqldump supports only MySQL still now.

-Currently, sqldump dumps all field values as strings.
+sqldump dumps all field values as strings.
 Many RDB automatically converts string to any types, it may not be a problem.